ken0361/Group_Project/Portfolio/System Implementation.md

 - Decide the detailed data and the direction of data transferring via MQTT
 - Test and simplify the form of data transferring and storage

 Sprint2 mainly focused on solving the communication bug and optimize the logical system settled in sprint1.
-For the Desktop system, according to the volunteers experience, it is vital to store the data which represents location, changing book status and the statistic of available/unavailable books by generating classes and objects.
-Our initial transfer plan between web and desktop is (  ), after testing, we simplify this process to (  ) in order to improve the efficiency.(其他方向如果有改进也可以简单写一下你们讨论的过程，例如如何把database简化掉的)
+For the Desktop system, according to the volunteers experience, it is vital to store the data which represents location, changing book status and the statistic of available/unavailable books by generating classes and objects. （写一下过程，为什么以及如何把database简化掉的)

 ### Sprint3